 Step 6 – After a minute has passed, pick up the string and watch what happens.

 How Does the Experiment Work?

-When the salt comes into contact with the ice, it causes the ice to melt a little.
-The ice then quickly refreezes around the string.
+In this experiment, once the salt was added to the ice, the ice melted a little and then quickly refroze around the string.
 This causes the ice to stick to the string when it is pulled out of the glass.

-This same concept is used when you add salt to your driveway or sidewalk during the winter.
-The salt changes the freezing point of water and causes ice to melt so you can more easily remove it.
+The same concept is used when you add salt to your driveway or sidewalk during the winter.
+The salt lowers the freezing point of water, causing it to melt so you can more easily remove it.